ericleslie/EricLeslie.com/src/documents/portrait-photography.html.md

 </div>

 ###Pricing
-Portrait pricing can vary a lot depending on what you're needs are.
+Portrait pricing can vary a lot depending on your needs.
 Group size, number of locations, or the distance I have to travel all affect my quote.
 For a basic outline of the base pricing and **discounts** for the different kinds of shoots please visit my [Portrait Pricing Page](/amout/pricing)

 ###Is your date open?
 Be sure to say hello and find out if I'm available on your date.
 Weekends and evenings fill quickly, so book early!